 it all contributes towards toning their muscles, improving their coordination, and developing their proprioception and vestibular systems.
 Children develop an accurate assessment of their capabilities and learn to stay within them.

-2. When children are given the freedom to show the full range of their emotions in PLAY they learn self-regulation skills.
+2. Children learn self-regulation skills when they are given the freedom to show the full range of their emotions in PLAY.

 PLAY provides a safe space to explore feelings.
 For example, sensory tubs, filled with sand or water, are great ways for children to express their feelings.
 Pretend PLAY using dress-up clothes or giving voice to puppets helps children learn to manage their feelings in an appropriate way.
 These can lay the groundwork towards the emotional flexibility and emotional resilience adults need.
 Children learn through PLAY feelings are feelings; it’s how they act upon those feelings that can have consequences!